top of page

 Your thesis represents your first major academic milestone.
 So, planning and being methodical in your process is vital to ensure you accomplish such a big goal.

 Step 1.
-Select a topic for your master’s thesis
+Select a topic

-The first step of completing your master’s thesis is selecting a topic.
+The first step of completing your master’s thesis or PhD dissertation is selecting a topic.
 Always make sure to choose a topic that you like or are interested in.
 Remember this is a commitment that will take at least two years of your life.
 So you better make sure that your topic is something that you’re passionate about.
 If not passionate, then at least something that won’t bore you to death or make you miserable.

 So, how do you go about choosing a topic that you like?
 First, you have to find out what you like.
 This can be done by reading scholarly papers and books about a topic that you are broadly interested in.